How much does it cost to charge an EV in Australia?

 If you use off-peak power, or charge using your solar panels, the cost can be even lower — sometimes free if your solar system is big enough, or you use smart solar-only charging.

-Get in touch if you’d like to chat to us about home charging options, including how to set up solar only charging or make sure you’re using the right tariff.
+Get in touch if you’d like to chat to us about home charging options, or get an obligation free quote for installation of a home charger.

 Public charging: costs can vary